dsomleff/react-camp/react-notes/README.md

 # React Basics

-## Class Based and Functional Based Component
+## Class Based (CBC) and Functional Based Component (FBC)
 - Allow us to use `state` (js object with data with we like to provide for render inside our component).
-Function component do NOT have state.
+FBC do NOT have state.
 For this we use constructor with `this.state` property.
 - You NOT allowed to modify `state` without calling `setState()`.
 - Everything inside `{}` in JSX is JavaScript expression.
 - As soon as `state` changed/updated, React re-render component.